-$\sqrt{}$ 1.
-About a month before you're ready to end your formal partnership, reflect on what you've accomplished.
+\checkmark 1.
+About a month before you're ready to end your formal partnership, reflect on what your mentee has accomplished and what you have gained.
 2. Complete evaluation activities.
 2a.
 Complete the Final Review and give to the coordinator.
 2b.
 Complete the Mentoring Program Evaluation and give to the coordinator.
 2c.
-Meet in person or by phone with your mentor to discuss the status of your development activities and goals, your partnership, and any "unfinished business."
+Meet in person or by phone with your mentee to discuss the status of her/his development activities and goals, your partnership, and any "unfinished business."
 3. Follow-up your closure meeting with a note of thanks.
-4. Express appreciation to the coordinator, team, and your manager.
+4. Express appreciation to the coordinator, program team, and your manager, if appropriate.
 5. Attend program final event, if offered.
-6. As appropriate, touch base with your mentor in the future.
+6. As appropriate, touch base with your mentee in the future.
 7. If appropriate, seek another mentoring partnership, either as a mentee or as a mentor.
 8. Other Tasks: (List and check off.)